gabriell158/educational-management/README.md

 ## TODOS

 - Fix and finish unit tests.
-- Seed the database.
-- Add migration section on this file.
 - Add Swagger.
 - Save the files on S3 instead of on disk.
 - Implement SES for email notification.